 You will meet with the health professions advisor to discuss your specific academic and professional interests.
 Your advisor will work with you throughout your Elmhurst career, clearing obstacles and giving expert guidance.

-After completing your master’s degree in occupational therapy, you’ll take the American Occupational Therapy Association Certification Examination.
+After completing your master’s or doctoral degree in occupational therapy, you’ll take the American Occupational Therapy Association Certification Examination.